krisevers/HPC_notes/notes/simd.md

 - **HIP:** C++ Runtime API and Kernel Language that allows developers to create portable applications for AMD and NVIDIA GPUs from single source code.
 - **OpenMP:** SIMD directives for C/C++/Fortran.
 - **Intel Intrinsics:** Fine-grained SIMD control in C/C++.
+- **Zig:** Data-oriented language.
+    - native SIMD with `@Vector()` function.
+    - no native async available
+    - `MultiArrayList` is a native Struct-of-Arrays container.
+    - native C integration.
+    - developers do not focus on HPC at the moment.
 - **Eigen:** C++ linear algebra, auto-vectorizes many operations.
     - not transparent.
     - auto-vectorization not perfect.